-In June 2015 68% of pupils performed above the 40th percentile while 13% scored Sten 1-3.
 In June 2016 69% of pupils performed above the 50th percentile while 16% scored Sten 1-3.
-In June 2017 15% of pupils continued to score Sten 1-3.
-In 2017/2018 we will endeavour to decrease the percentage of pupils scoring in the Sten 1-3 range.
+In June 2017 67% of pupils performed above the 50th percentile while 15% of pupils continued to score Sten 1-3.
+In June 2018 61% of pupils performed above the 50th percentile while 26% of pupils continued to score Sten 1-3.
+This indicates an increasing number of pupils in our younger cohort struggling with maths.
+We will endeavour to decrease the percentage of pupils scoring in the Sten 1-3 range through a range of actions.
 We feel our whole school approach to maths operations, maths language and word problems will continue to progress.
 Both the instruction of tables and practical problems will be supplemented by 'Snackbox', 'Brainbox', Planet Maths, Maths Challenge, Dropbox Tables Resources, IWB activities and Tables games.